BODIPY: Potential applications

 The advantages of BODIPY are their low photodegradation, low toxicity and polarity, high biocompatibility, charge neutrality, and high fluorescence quantum yield, all of which make BODIPY effective markers.
-BODIPY conjugates are widely studied as potential sensors and for labelling biobjects (e.g. cell organelles) by exploiting its highly tunable optoelectronic properties.
+BODIPY conjugates are widely studied as potential sensors and for labelling biomolecules and cellular compartments (e.g. cell organelles) by exploiting its highly tunable optoelectronic properties.
+BODIPY dyes functionalized at the meso-methyl position (analogous to the benzylic position) are commonly used as photocages that release cargo via an S_{N}1-like photoheterolysis mechanism.
+Photorelease quantum yield from BODIPY photocages can be enhanced via the heavy atom effect.

 Numerous BODIPY derivatives are being investigated as electroactive species for single-substance redox flow batteries.
 In recent years, BODIPY derivatives are also being explored as photosensitizers for applications in photodynamic therapy and photocatalysis.